2019 -- Present

 This course provides students with advanced analytical skills necessary for understanding, interpreting and drawing conclusions from statistical analysis of data.
 We briefly review univariate and bivariate statistics before covering multivariate methods, including ANOVA (RMANOVA, MANCOVA); OLS regression, logistic regression (binary, ordered, multinomial), and count models (Poisson and negative binomial).
 Advanced methods such as event history/survival analysis, time series analysis, multilevel modeling, and structural equation models are introduced.

-Graduate Seminar in Methods of Analysis in Public and Urban Affairs
+Methods of Analysis in Public and Urban Affairs (Graduate)

 In this course, we examine the functions and purpose of law within society.
 We focus on the American legal system, where law comes from, and how it shapes our daily lives - theorganization of society, our relationships, and our behaviors.
 We discuss theorists' distinct perspectives on law to understand its function and its role in maintaining and distributing power in contemporary American society.
 We conclude the course with critiques of how law is done in practice, and offer some fresh alternatives to the implementation of laws in the U.S.